isaacnmm/pestpolicy-hugo2XX/content/posts/best-air-compressors-for-spray-painting/index.md

 - Has low power and capacity

 ### [5.
 Powermate Vx Electric Air Compressor (PLA4708065)](https://www.amazon.com/dp/B0083FBDNM/?tag=p-policy-20)
-If you are driven by the need for a powerful compressor, I recommend you take this one.� It is designed with a 15 Amp motor that produces 4.7 HP.
+If you are driven by the need for a powerful compressor, I recommend you take this one.
+It is designed with a 15 Amp motor that produces 4.7 HP.

 This compressor is capable of producing compressed air of 90 PSI creating enough running time to deliver a professional finish.
 The most amazing feature is the 80-gallon holding capacity that will enable you to carry out large projects faster and with minimum effort.
 Though the compressor is oil-based, you constantly need to check the levels of oil and quality to too in the crankcase to keep the compressor running.
-However, the oil sight glass helps you in checking the levels to avoid its abrupt breakdown.�This powerful compressor uses 3 piston cylinder in air compression and operates with a speed of 3450 RPM.
+However, the oil sight glass helps you in checking the levels to avoid its abrupt breakdown.This powerful compressor uses 3 piston cylinder in air compression and operates with a speed of 3450 RPM.
 This power combined with a 350 pounds weight is likely to cause heavy vibration and therefore the need to screw it on the ground.
 Pros:
 - Suitable for large projects